Pelmeshrek/TELEGRAM-AGENT/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------

 Hello everyone!
 Please don't judge me too harshly—I'm a high school student, 16 years old, and this is my first "project" related to AI agents.
-This is my work, although most of the code was written by OpenAI O1 and Google Gemini.
+This is my work, but some parts of the code was written by OpenAI O1 and Google Gemini.

 Bot-Manager is a bot that responds to messages in a specified style and sends a summary to the user who wrote them.